 Kushner Companies will stand to gain significant tax benefits if it chooses to develop a piece of New Jersey beachfront located in an Opportunity Zone, a key feature of the Trump administration’s tax overhaul last year.

-The company has spent $13 million buying properties in New Branch, New Jersey, since the Opportunity Zones legislation was enacted, according to Bloomberg.
+The company has spent $13 million buying properties in Long Branch, New Jersey, since the Opportunity Zones legislation was enacted, according to Bloomberg.
 The company reportedly bought the Bungalow Hotel for $9 million in May and purchased two single-family homes for $4 million in August.
 Each site qualifies for the Opportunity Zone benefits, as they were purchased after the program was implemented.

 The Opportunity Zone program has sent the real estate industry scrambling for projects and increased capital raising efforts since it was enacted.
 Since September, a handful of major firms have announced plans for funds at $100 million or more, including Skybridge Capital, RXR Realty, Normandy Real Estate Partners, Youngwoo & Associates, Toby Moskovits and Somerset Partners.